3D Radiation Hydrodynamic Simulations of Gravitational Instability in AGN Accretion Disks: Effects of Radiation Pressure: Results

 Purely from the numerical simulations, we do not currently have sufficient data to verify whether the critical cooling time in the radiation dominated regime does converge to some power law in $\prg'$ in the limit of large $\prg'$.
 In particular, we note that the exemplary simulation \texttt{S2e6O2e-8\_res} is {\it not} a marginally stable case, and lower $\tau_{\rm cool}$ may still be allowed.
 However, we re-emphasize that as far as physical situations are concerned, we expect the critical cooling time to be at least $\gtrsim 50$ for radiation-dominated $(\prg' > 1)$ gravito-turbulence (\autoref{fig:boundaryalpha_Prg}), where in an AGN accretion disk context MRI can already provide sufficient heating to suppress gravitational instability.

-It is also possible that the small-scale modes might be entirely suppressed by the introduction of additional physics.
-In particular, support provided by a magnetic field, unlike that provided by thermal pressure, would not be undercut by radiative diffusion, and the attendant magnetorotational turbulence might disrupt filaments even if they formed.
+{It is also possible that the small-scale modes might be entirely suppressed by the introduction of additional physics.
+In particular, support provided by a magnetic field, unlike that provided by thermal pressure, would not be undercut by radiative diffusion, and the attendant magnetorotational turbulence might disrupt filaments even if they formed.}

-However, non-self-gravitating simulations by \citet[][and references therein]{Turner+2003} have shown that the combination of MRI and radiation pressure can \emph{enhance} density contrasts, provided that the radiation is able to diffuse across an MRI wavelength on timescales $\sim\Omega^{-1}$, leaving only the gas pressure to resist compression by the turbulent magnetic field.
+{However, non-self-gravitating simulations by \citet[][and references therein]{Turner+2003} have shown that the combination of MRI and radiation pressure can \emph{enhance} density contrasts, provided that the radiation is able to diffuse across an MRI wavelength on timescales $\sim\Omega^{-1}$, leaving only the gas pressure to resist compression by the turbulent magnetic field.
 Simulations of galactic disks also show that with moderate-strength magnetic fields (but without radiation), MRI enhances gravitational instability because it undermines stabilization by Coriolis forces \citep{2002ApJ...581.1080K,2003ApJ...599.1157K}.
-Other recent studies in the protoplanetary disk context suggest that MRI induces additional small-scale modes in gravito-turbulent disc regions which could lead to formation of fragments significantly smaller GI only simulations \citep{Deng2020,Deng2021}.
-Simulations with self-gravity, radiation, \textit{and} magnetic field will probably be needed to explore the relation between all these effects potentially relevant to AGN accretion disks.
+Other recent studies in the protoplanetary disk context suggest that MRI induces additional small-scale modes in gravito-turbulent disc regions which could lead to formation of fragments significantly smaller than in GI-only simulations \citep{Deng2020,Deng2021}.
+Simulations with self-gravity, radiation, \textit{and} magnetic field will probably be needed to explore the interaction between all these effects that are potentially relevant to AGN accretion disks.}